-We also offer lots of vegetarian options and can deliver a service for special dietary requirements including gluten-free and vegan options
+We can also offer a service for special dietary requirements including gluten-free and vegan options

 Avon Beach is the main beach for Christchurch.
 Along with a great atmosphere, the beach looks out onto views of the Needles and the Isle of Wight in the distance.

 There are cafes, kiosks, shop and beach hire.
 More facilities are available at Mudeford Quay (a short walk away) including a sea side pub, a further cafe, a fish stall (where you can also buy a crab line and bait) and even boat trips – including a 5 minute ferry across to the famous Mudeford Sandbank (Hengistbury Head).

 Christchurch Castle was built in the late 11thC to protect the town’s and river access to the interior of Wessex.
 It was built inside the Saxon fort whose walls were probably used to build the castle mound or motte.

 The luxurious Contable’s Hall was built around 1150.
 The stone keep, (slighted after 1650), replaced a wooden structure about 1300.
 The castle saw action in the Anarchy about 1147 and in the Civil War in 1645.

 Christchurch Quay is a popular attraction for all the family and it received a Green Flag Award in 2012 and 2013.

 Winner of the South and South East England in Bloom- Small Park of the Year 2012 – Gold Award.
 It lies in the upper reaches of the harbour on the northern banks of the River Stour.